richb-hanover/qStudio-PRQL-Lessons/QStudio-PRQL_Quick_Start_#1.md

 That query can be saved and re-executed at any time, or modified to answer different questions.

-## qStudio demonstration
+## QStudio demonstration

-qStudio is an application that lets you view and manipulate the tables of a SQL database.
+QStudio is an application that lets you view and manipulate the tables of a SQL database.
 It's the first tool that I think is good enough to criticize - that is, all the prior ones were just too hard to use, with too many steps to get useful results.
-I like qStudio because it:
+I like QStudio because it:

 * Runs on Windows, Mac, Linux.
 * Provides a good enough user interface.
-  (Although qStudio's interface has some some sharp edges, they're easy to recognize and work around.)
+  (Although the QStudio interface has some sharp edges, they're easy to recognize and work around.)
-* Uses PRQL (pronounced "Prequel") to make it MUCH simpler to write queries (SQL is the pits, you won't need to know it)
+* Uses PRQL (pronounced "prequel") to make it MUCH simpler to write queries (SQL is the pits, you won't need to know it)

-So here's qStudio. *Demo follows, and ends Lesson #1*
+So here's QStudio. *Demo follows, and ends Lesson #1*

-*Lesson #2 tells how to install qStudio on your computer, and execute the same queries as the demo.*
+*Lesson #2 tells how to install QStudio on your computer, and execute the same queries as the demo.*